Kaltsoon/sequelize-cursor-pagination/README.md

 The first argument of the `makePaginate` function is the model class.
 The function also has a second, optional argument, which is the options object.
 The options object has the following properties:

 - `primaryKeyField`: The primary key field of the model.
-With composite primary key provide an array containing the keys, for example `['key1', 'key2']`.
+With a composite primary key, provide an array containing the keys, for example `['key1', 'key2']`.
 If not provided, the primary key is resolved from the model's attributes (attributes with `primaryKey: true`).
-This is the decired behavior in most cases.
+This is the desired behavior in most cases.
-- `omitPrimaryKeyFromOrder`: By default the primary key is automatically included into the order if it is missing.
-By setting this option to `true` will override this behavior.
+- `omitPrimaryKeyFromOrder`: By default, the primary key is automatically included in the order if it is missing.
+Setting this option to `true` will override this behavior.
 The default value is `false`.

 Call the `paginate` method: